-- 905.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - 905.2 Fees or other types of remuneration might create a self-interest or intimidation threat.
-This section sets out specific requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to Independence arising from fees charged to Assurance Clients.
+- 905.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - 905.2 The nature and level of fF_ees or other types of remuneration might create a self-interest or intimidation threat.
+This section sets out specific requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to Independence arising from fees charged to Assurance Clients in such circumstances.